drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-05 15:32_ Pnin didn't presume to approach the lofty halls of modern scientific linguistics, that ascetic fraternity of phonemes, that temple wherein young people are taught not the language itself, but the method of teaching others to teach that method, like a waterfall splashing from rock to rock which ceases to be a medium of rational navigation but perhaps in some fabulous future may become instrumental in evolving esoteric dialects like Basic Basque spoken only by elaborate machines 1/2

 _11-05 13:16_ Helping a prof with the English of a Theory of Planned Behavior paper, I wrote about ways of referring to future action in English:

 will is kind of used to make a public commitment,